climateinteractive/SDEverywhere/README.md

 ## Test your setup

-If you installed the sample models from the GitHub repo, you can test your installation by building and running the models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
+If you cloned the GitHub repo, you can test your installation by building and running the models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
 Each model has its own directory under `models` with the same name as the model.
 For instance:

 ~~~
+cd {project directory}/SDEverywhere
 cd models/arrays
 sde test arrays
 ~~~